 Law Enforcement Communications System - In February 2006, the County legislature amended the Law Enforcement Communications System capital project to replace the infrastructure and equipment for the law enforcement voice communication system used by every police agency in Monroe County.
 The new system will be FCC narrowband compliant and will move from analog to digital technology.
-The system goal will be the public safety standard of 95% on-street coverage, 95% of the time with an expected implementation date of January 2007.
+The system goal will be the public safety standard of 95% on-street coverage, 95% of the time.
+User equipment will be replaced during the first quarter of 2007, simultaneously with infrastructure installation.